DavidThayer/python/README.md

 _Hint: to print to the console in Python, we use `print(<string to print>)`_

 Let's practice this.
-Take a minute to look at [lib/fizzbuzz.py](lib/fizzbuzz.py), then run the `fizzbuzz` script from the command line using `python lib/fizzbuzz.py`.
+Take a minute to look at [lib/test.py](lib/test.py), then run the `test` script from the command line using `python lib/test.py`.

 ## Core Syntax, Variables, and Operators